England: Dorset – 5 nights

 Using shortening options: 12-18km per day, 3-5 hrs (using lifts)

-From Salisbury to the Dorset Coast
+From Hardy's Dorchester to the Jurassic Coast

 Dorset in style!
 Our route discovers the Wessex that Thomas Hardy knew and loved so well.